Participatory model building

 Tools and methods in participatory modeling: Selecting the right tool for the job

-Various tools and methods are used in participatory modelling, at different stages of the process and for different purposes.
-The diversity of tools and methods can create challenges
+This 2018 paper by Alexey Voinov and colleagues shows a range of various tools and methods are used in participatory modelling, at different stages of the process and for different purposes.
+The diversity of tools and methods can create challenges for stakeholders and modelers when selecting the ones most appropriate for their projects.

 The use of participatory modeling to promote social learning and facilitate community disaster planning